This weeks 'A Bunch for the Weekend' is very colourful! Well why not, we all need a bit of colour at this time of year.

-- 10 stems of tulips
+- 7-9 stems of brightly coloured Dahlias.

 For conditioning the flowers - you'll also need: